lRomul/sensorium/README.md

 ### Cortex

-Compared with earlier works [10], I added a new part of the architecture - the cortex.
+Compared with related works [10], I added a new part of the architecture - the cortex.
 It is also common for all mice as the core.
 The cortex receives features that have only channels and temporal dimensions.
 Spatial information was accumulated thanks to position encoding previously applied in the core and compressed by average pooling after the core.
 The primary purpose of the cortex is to smoothly increase the number of channels, which the readouts will further use.

 The building element of the module is a grouped 1D convolution followed by the channel shuffle operation [11].
 Shortcut connections with stochastic depth similar to the core are also applied.

+#### Cortex Scaling

 Hyperparameters of the cortex were also important:
 * Convolution with two groups and kernel size one.
 Bigger kernel size over temporal dimension has not led to better results.